 - Arduino – Built in Arduino chipset and relevant connections making it an excellent tinker board

-- Price – WAY more expensive than a Raspberry Pi — I bought the 4GB model with the built in 32GB eMMC storage for around $174 and I could have bought 5 Raspberry Pi 3s for the same price!
-Even the cheapest model with no built in storage is $125.
+- Price – WAY more expensive than a Raspberry Pi — I bought the 4GB model with the built in 32GB eMMC storage and I could have bought 5 Raspberry Pi 3s for the same price!
+Even the cheapest model with no built in storage is several times the price of a Raspberry Pi.
 The UDOO X86 simply cannot compete on price with the components and power it has.

 - Size – It is literally the size of 2 Raspberry Pi 3’s stacked side by side.
 This is a potential dealbreaker for certain projects that may require a smaller form factor.

 - Power – Requires more power and in contrast with most boards not powered by microUSB (it is instead powered by a barrel pin connector although there are other options to power the board)

 - WiFi and Bluetooth – The UDOO X86 does NOT come with free built in WiFi/Bluetooth and is an add-on that costs extra from the UDOO ordering site.
 This is especially relevant for some projects (especially cost based ones) since the Raspberry Pi 3 and Pi Zero W both come with built in WiFi/Bluetooth for free and won’t benefit from the Gigabit ethernet controller.

 UDOO X86 – Final Conclusion

 The UDOO X86 is a fantastic board.
 The major question for most readers though will be is it better than the Raspberry Pi?
 The answer to that question is that it highly depends on what you are doing.

 I got my power adapter separately on Amazon here: